Alex Borgella, Ph.D.

 Teaching

-I've been passionate about teaching since my first TA assignment in graduate school, especially those aspects of teaching that involve research methods and social psychological principles directly.
-My goals as a teacher are to use lessons from these two areas along with students' creativity and life experiences to build strong theoretical foundations in psychological science.
-After teaching for around half a decade, I've come to believe these foundations are created by emphasizing three key components:
+I've been passionate about teaching since my first teaching assistantship in graduate school, especially courses that involve research methods and social psychological principles directly.
+My goals as a teacher are to use lessons from these two areas along with students' own creativity and life experiences to build strong theoretical foundations in psychological science.
+After around a decade of teaching undergraduate psychology majors, I've come to believe these foundations are created by emphasizing three key components:

-• a survey of the history of psychological research,
+• A survey of the history of psychological research - the good, bad, and ugly parts included,

-• an understanding of the scientific method, along with the reasons we rely on it over other forms of knowing, and
+• An understanding of the scientific method and the reasons we rely on it over other forms of knowing, and

-• a basic knowledge of how to use statistics to answer scientific questions.
+• A slightly-above-basic knowledge of how to use statistics to answer scientific questions.

 For more information on my classes, current offerings, and my institution, please visit my faculty homepage and FLC Psychology's website.